-Non-Motorized Trail Use - Includes walking and hiking, backpacking, horseback riding, bicycling, jogging and running, cross-country skiing, and snowshoeing.
+Non-Motorized Trail Use - A non-motorized trail is a designated pathway intended for recreational activities that include human-powered activities such as hiking, walking, running, mountain biking, horseback riding, cross-country skiing, and snowshoeing.

 Off-Highway Vehicles (OHV) - Motorized vehicles that are operated primarily on unpaved trails and are designed, modified, or purpose-built for recreational, non-highway, all-terrain travel.
 These include tracked or wheeled vehicles, utility vehicles, all-terrain vehicles (ATVs), motorcycles, four-wheel drive vehicles, dune buggies, sand rails, amphibious vehicles, ground effects or air-cushion vehicles, and other forms of land transportation powered by an engine or by electricity, rather than muscle or wind.